Isabelo de los Reyes

-Isabelo de los Reyes Sr. y Florentino, also known as Don Belong (July 7, 1864 – October 10, 1938), was a prominent Filipino patriot, politician, writer, journalist, and labor activist in the 19th and 20th centuries.
-He was the original founder of the Iglesia Filipina Independiente, a Filipino independent Christian Church in the form of a nationalist church, proclaimed in 1902.
+Isabelo de los Reyes y Florentino, also known as Don Belong (July 7, 1864 – October 10, 1938), was a prominent Filipino patriot, politician, writer, journalist, and labor activist in the 19th and 20th centuries.
+He was the original founder and proclaimer of the Iglesia Filipina Independiente, the first-ever Filipino independent Christian Church in history in the form of a nationalist church, which was proclaimed in 1902.
+He was also the founder and first president of the first-ever labor union federation in the Philippines, the Unión Obrera Democrática.
 He is popularly known today as the "Father of Philippine Folklore", the "Father of the Philippine Labor Movement", and the "Father of Filipino Socialism".

 As a young man, de los Reyes followed his mother's footsteps by initially turning to writing as a career; his works were part of the 1887 Exposicion General de las Islas Filipinas in Madrid.
 He later became a journalist, editor, and publisher in Manila, and was imprisoned in 1897 for revolutionary activities.
 He was deported to the Kingdom of Spain, where he was jailed for his activities until 1898.
 While living and working in Madrid, he was influenced by the writings of European socialists and Marxists.

-Returning to the Philippines in 1901, de los Reyes founded the first labor union federation in the country in 1902.
+Returning to the Philippines in 1901, de los Reyes founded the first modern trade union federation in the country in 1902.
 He also was active in seeking independence from the United States.
 After serving in the Philippine Senate in the 1920s, he settled into private life and religious writing.
 De los Reyes wrote on diverse topics in history, folklore, language, politics, and religion.
 He had a total of 27 children with three successive wives from getting widowed each time; he survived all his wives.